troyvassalotti/troyv.dev/posts/this-is-a-band.md

 ---
-title: 'Project: troy. is a band'
+title: 'troy. is a band'
 description: I decided to give troy. - a band I have - a website.
 layout: post
 postDate: November 28th, 2020